 - You have 15 or more conversions in a campaign

 Important to note here is that you should have 15 or more conversions for CPA bidding to work better.
 Why?
 Because for the automation in CPA bidding to make better bidding decisions, you need to provide it with adequate data.
-More efficient conversion data you provide to the system, better the bidding decisions the system will make for your campaigns.
+More efficient conversion data you provide to the system, the better the bidding decisions the system will make for your campaigns.

 Therefore target CPA bidding could do a better job at managing bids.
 It can get even better as the campaigns accrue more conversion data as the campaigns scale up.